austintoddj/texastwisters/src/data/programs/open-gym.md

 featured: false
 hero:
   headline: Texas Twisters Open Gym
-  text: Come play in a facility equipped with beams, bars, bouncy floors, a Tumbl Trak, and more!
-It's gymnastics, your way.
-Go have fun!
+  text: Work out in a facility equipped with beams, bars, spring floors, a Tumbl Trak, and more!
+It's gymnastics, your way, on your schedule.
   action:
-    label: Enroll today
+    label: Reserve today
     href: '#'
     icon: true
   image:
     src: '/images/stock/unsplash/gym-09.jpg'
 infoSection:
-  headline: Designed to give your child the freedom to explore
+  headline: Designed to give you the freedom to explore
-  text: Whether you want to jump, run, or play, open gym is for you!
-Our experienced coaching staff is right there to keep you safe and maybe even play a game or two.
-It's your time to shine!
+  text: Whether you are an experienced gymnast, or you're exploring the sport for the first time, we want you to feel welcome here!
+Our coaching staff is right there to guide you and keep you safe.
+Open gym classes vary by age group.
+See details below!
-  ages: 18+ years old
+  ages: Preschool / 5-17 years / Adult
   dates: Year-round
-  schedule: Tue 7:30PM - 10PM
+  schedule: Varies by age group
-  classSize: Student to coach ratio of 20:1
+  classSize: Athlete to coach ratio of 20:1
 descriptionSection:
   text: >
     ## Our unique approach to education